EXPERTISE

 ADDITIONAL INFORMATION

-Authorised by the Bar Standards Board to accept instructions under the Public Access rules.
+Authorised by the Bar Standards Board to accept instructions under the Public or Direct Access rules.